Birding Tour South Africa: Best of Cape Town and Beyond — Endemics, seabirds and more

 On our first couple of days, we will take day trips out from Cape Town, with a travel time of around 1.5 hours each way (much less for our pelagic day), with the transfer up the west coast also taking around 1.5 hours, with many birding stops en route.

 The longest transfer of the trip, when we go from the west coast into the Tankwa Karoo, takes around 3.5 hours of driving, which excludes any birding stops along the way (of which there are a few).
-The transfer from the Tankwa Karoo back to Cape Town normally takes around 3 hours.
+The transfer from the Tankwa Karoo back to Cape Town normally takes around three hours.

 PELAGIC TRIP PREPARATION